patrykJ113/kontial/README.md

 The REST API returns `HTTP OK 200` on success, `HTTP BAD REQUEST 400` on format validation or unique errors and `HTTP INTERNAL ERROR 500` on all other internal server errots.

-4. __FRONTEND.__ Create a new Angular app from scratch with following features:
+4. __FRONTEND.__ Create a new Angular app with TailwindCSS from scratch with following features:
+- A representive Tailwind CSS UI is implemented
 - Add a new page with a form for creating new persons with three inputs: `id`, `name` and `birthday`.
-  - Add a client side validation for these fields as described in the task before.
+  - Add a client side validation UI for these fields as described in the task before.
   - Implement a REST API call to create this new person in the backend service.
   - Handle the backend status codes properly (HTTP 200, 400 and 500) and show related messages in the UI.
   - Show a message if the person is created successfully or there was an error.
 - Add a new page with a list to show all persons in a table.

-Using a CSS framework like Bootstrap, TailwindCSS, etc. is not required but you can use one if you want to.
+  - Add a additional filter input field (text input) to enable a textual filter for person names
+  - The table should be filtered on the fly in the UI

 5. __Questions__ (do not implement, write your solution only as text)
 - How do you validate that your code is working properly and why?